ente-io/ente/docs/docs/photos/troubleshooting/files-not-uploading.md

 ---
-title: Files not uploading
+title: Missing thumbnails
 description:
-    Troubleshooting when files are not uploading from your Ente Photos app
+    Troubleshooting when thumbnails are not being generated when uploading images in Ente Photos
 ---

-# Files not uploading
+# Missing thumbnails

-## Network Issue
+## Black thumbnails

-If you are using VPN, please try disabling the VPN or switching provider.

-## Web / Desktop

-### Certain file types are not uploading

-The desktop/web app tries to detect if a particular file is video or image.
-If the detection fails, then the app skips the upload.
-Please contact our [support](mailto:support@ente.io) if you find that a valid file did not get detected and uploaded.
+Users have reported an issue with Firefox which prevents the app from generating thumbnails if the "block canvas fingerprinting" setting in Firefox is enabled (i.e. `privacy.resistFingerprinting` is set to true in `about:config`).
+That feature blocks access to the canvas, and the app needs the canvas to generate thumbnails.